-The board consists of five members, including the chairperson.
-A quorum consists of a chairperson and two members.
-Current members of the Board are:
+The board consists of three to five members, including the chairperson appointed by the Minister; a quorum consists of a chairperson and two members.
+In the absence of a chairperson, another member of the board may act in the chairperson capacity.